Call us: +1-855-202-3299

 With the rapid expansion of social media usage, it has become imperative for companies in FDA-regulated industries to grasp the existing and upcoming regulations to meet compliance standards.

-21 CFR Part 11 (Electronic Records/Electronic Signatures) and FDA-Regulated Computer Systems
+21 CFR Part 11 (Electronic Records/Signatures) Compliance For Computer Systems Regulated By FDA

 There are very specific limitations that arise when using ER/ES capability, such as the elimination of print capability to prevent users from making decisions based on a paper record as opposed to the electronic record.
 It also requires very specific identification of users that ensures the person signing the record is the same person whose credentials are being entered and verified by the system.
 The rule for changing passwords must be rigorously adhered to and the passwords must be kept secure.